AndycptOrg/NEA-Calculator/README.md

 The intended outcome of this NEA is to create a complete basic calculator backend API

+### Acknowledgement
+Before we continue, I would like to thank my Computer Science teacher, Dr Wild, for overseeing my project.
+The reason why this NEA is the way that is is now is in large part thanks to him.
+In addition to overseeing my project, he has also been a great supporter and believer in my abilities and pushed me to pursue a more challenging topic for my NEA.
+There are many more things that he has done to propel my journey, but in short

+Thank You.

 ### Getting it Running
 As an extended goal, a command line and (mininal) graphical interface has been provided when you run the main functions in `code/user_interface.py` and `code/tktinkergraphics.py` respectively